alex-copper/alex-copper.github.io/index.md

 ### Support or Contact

-Having trouble with our apps? [contact support](coppera72@gmail.com) and we’ll help you sort it out.
+Having trouble with our apps?
+Contact us at coppera72@gmail.com and we’ll help you sort it out.